gurjie/Applocker/README.md

 ![Sample](/Capture.PNG?raw=true "Screenie")

-It follows symlinks/shortcuts to encrypt executables or whatever the target is too
+It follows symlinks/shortcuts to encrypt executables or whatever the target is to

+Usage flow is as follows:

 1) Specify target file via GUI to block access to